Masonite International: 1940—1970: Wartime contributions and wide-scale use

 During World War II, Masonite’s hardboard became an important substitute for metals.
 The Army and Navy depended on the product to develop Quonset huts for soldier housing throughout the European and Pacific war theatres.
 For these efforts, Masonite Corporation earned three Army-Navy Production Awards.

 After the war, Masonite looked to broaden the use of its hardboard.
 The product was used to create shipping containers, toys, artwork, furniture and more.
 Designers Charles and Ray Eames used Masonite hardboard in their popular line of postwar modernist furniture, including pieces designed for Herman Miller, Inc.

 The Masonite Innovation Center (formerly known as the John M. Coates Technical Center) was built in 1960.
 Its sole purpose was, and continues to be, the development of new products and process innovations.

 1970—2001: Foray into doors

 Masonite entered the door business in 1972, when it began producing wood-composite molded door facings and other components.
-After a number of acquisitions, the company became part of International Paper in 1988.
+In 1982, the Masonite Corporation spun off its timber property.
+In 1984, USG acquired Masonite.
+In 1988, USG sold Masonite to International Paper.

 As Masonite’s door division steadily grew, the company formed an alliance with Premdor, a Toronto-based door supplier.
 By the 1990s, Masonite had become Premdor's largest supplier.
 With a desire for vertical integration and an eye on global expansion, Premdor reached an agreement to purchase Masonite from International Paper in September 2000.
 One year later, regulatory approval was granted, and the deal was completed.